KSouthwood/InventoryAndPOS/README.md

 Add a third screen where the program can display the status of the inventory from the supplier orders.

+##### _Description_

+Now that the program can store the orders into the database, it's time to visualize the inventory in our program.
+The program should take the data from the database and reflect it in the corresponding labels.
+Additionally, as users add new bottles from suppliers, this screen should reflect the updates immediately.

 ### Stage 5: [Point of Sale](https://hyperskill.org/projects/211/stages/1061/implement)

 #### _Summary_

 Add a simple POS system that creates orders for customers.
 It should communicate with the inventory to see if users have enough stock of the specified wines to complete the order.

+##### _Description_

+Well done!
+Your program now keeps excellent track of the Merchant's inventory!
+In the final stage, you need to add the final touch—users should be able to input sales orders.
+Add a new tab to enable customers to place orders for wine and update the inventory count after each order.